fxnn/deadbox/README.md

 It consists of two parts: _workers_ and _drops_.
-* The worker runs on devices in your private network and connects to the drop, which is located on a machine somewhere publicy available.
+* The worker runs on devices in your private network and connects to the drop, which is located on a machine somewhere publicly available.
 * The user accesses the drop through a web-based UI, sending usecase based requests like "search for a file by name" or "upload a file".
   The drop stores the requests in a queue.
 * The worker requests all items in his queue from the drop, processes them and sends the answers back to the drop.
-* Finally, the user loads the results from the drop.
+  From there, they can be requested by the user's UI.
+* All requests and respones are end-to-end encrypted.
+  The drop stores the worker's certified public keys, while the user only needs short-lived key pairs.

 ## Advantages
 The user's experience is similar to that of a typical cloud application.